In a first Kerala decides to form welfare board for farmers

 For the farmers to become a member of the Board, they need to pay Rs 100 as registration fee and a monthly fee of Rs 100.

-"Farmers can pay the monthlyfee together for six months or one year.
+"Farmers can pay the monthly fee together for six months or one year.
 The government will provide an equivalent share of upto Rs 250 to the members of the Welfare Fund," the release said.

 The Board members are entitled to personal pension, family pension, sickness benefit, disability benefit, medical assistance, marriage and maternity allowance, education assistance and posthumous benefits.